luslab/oz-bulk-rnaseq/README.md

-> # RNA sequence protocol
+> # RNA sequence protocol assessing for Alternative Splicing & Polyadenylation

-- This repository contains a protocol for the analysis of RNA-seq data.
+- This repository contains a protocol for the analysis of RNA-seq data authored by Oliver Ziff.
 - Based around the [RNA seq worksheet](http://chagall.med.cornell.edu/RNASEQcourse/Intro2RNAseq.pdf) and the [Biostar handbook](https://www.biostarhandbook.com/)
 - Uses a combination of `bash unix` commmand line and `R` scripts.